 id, additional fields are set up to hold different information we want to capture about the object.

-Person to be connected to
+Person to a

 Movie by the